 - The shrinking of certain parts of the brain, which causes a less common form of dementia called frontotemporal dementia.

-Dementia may have more than one cause.
-People who have Alzheimer’s disease, for example, often have vascular dementia too.
+Dementia often has more than one cause.
+People who have Alzheimer’s disease, for example, may have vascular dementia too.

 Alzheimer’s disease and vascular dementia are the most common forms of dementia in older adults.
 They are not curable.
 But they can be treated in ways that can improve functioning and quality of life and slow the rate at which symptoms get worse.
 Alzheimer’s disease accounts for nearly 70% of all cases of dementia.
 Vascular dementia accounts for more than 10%.